-40-DISC DRUM

-Iron sights are the basic way to aim any blaster-they work by aligning a single flange on the front of the barrel with a notch located at the back of the blaster.
+DISC-EJECT IRON SWITCH TACTICAL SIGHT RAIL SHOULDER-STOCK ATTACHMENT POINT DRUM RELEASE VORTEX PRIMING HANDLE 40-DISC Iron Sights DRUM Iron sights are the basic way to aim any blaster-they work by aligning a single flange on the front of the barrel with a notch located at the back of the blaster.
 So where does the name "iron sights" come from?
-NERF sights are made of plastic, of course, but back in the day they used to be made of metal!
+NERF sights are made of plastic, of course, but back in the day on items like telescopes, such sights were made of metal!